International Career Development Conference

 If any business person(s) will be traveling to the conference with your chapter, please let Michigan DECA know if they are available to judge at the conference.
 A registration credit will be given for each judge.

-You can expect mild days with temperatures in the mid 70’s and nights in the mid 50’s during our stay in Atlanta.
+You can expect day temperatures in the mid-70’s and nights in the mid-50’s during our stay in Nashville.

 Planning Ahead?
 Future dates and locations: